 STATE ASSOCIATIONS: AN IDEA WHOSE TIME HAS COME

-Forming a State Association is not an easy task.
+Forming a state association is not an easy task.
 You will run into many road blocks and dead ends, but the benefits far outweigh the frustrations.
-Let's look at the benefits of a State Association:
+Let's look at the benefits of a state association:

-expedites the process of gathering and dispersing current and new information to intelligently and efficiently conduct the business of floodplain management.
+Expedites the process of gathering and dispersing current and new information to intelligently and efficiently conduct the business of floodplain management.

-brings together those individuals who are experiencing the same types of problems in dealing with floodplain management, and provides them with a variety of possible solutions to their problems.
+Brings together those individuals who are experiencing the same types of problems in dealing with floodplain management, and provides them with a variety of possible solutions to their problems.

-gives its members the ability to transmit a uniform position on current concerns, rule changes, local programs, and other issues impacting floodplain management.
+Gives its members the ability to transmit a uniform position on current concerns, rule changes, local programs, and other issues impacting floodplain management.

-gives its members one loud voice to communicate the collective views of the communities to the state legislature.
+Gives its members one loud voice to communicate the collective views of the communities to the state legislature.

-promotes fellowship between groups and individuals which, on the job, may represent opposing viewpoints, leading to negotiation on issues regarding floodplain management, not deadlock.
+Promotes fellowship between groups and individuals which, on the job, may represent opposing viewpoints, leading to negotiation on issues regarding floodplain management, not deadlock.

-provides collective input to state legislators interested in or proposing legislation regarding floodplain management issues.
+Provides collective input to state legislators interested in or proposing legislation regarding floodplain management issues.

-provides a means to address specific flood hazard issues unique to each state.
+Provides a means to address specific flood hazard issues unique to each state.

-provides for a unified leadership role in future floodplain/ flood mitigation activities in each state.
+Provides for a unified leadership role in future floodplain/ flood mitigation activities in each state.

-provides a unified state voice on National Flood Insurance Program issues.
+Serves as a unified state voice on National Flood Insurance Program issues.

-provides a means to broaden the public's awareness of the state's flood hazards.
+Provides a means to broaden the public's awareness of the state's flood hazards.